The 20 Best Spinocerebellar Ataxia Type 3 Doctors Near Me in Idaho, US

 Offers Telehealth

-Jackie Whitesell is a Neurologist in Boise, Idaho.
+Jackie Whitesell is a Neurologist practicing medicine in Boise, Idaho.
 Dr. Whitesell is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 3.
-Her top areas of expertise are Inclusion Body Myositis, Benign Rolandic Epilepsy, Spinal Muscular Atrophy Type 3, and Spinal and Bulbar Muscular Atrophy.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Inclusion Body Myositis, Benign Rolandic Epilepsy, Spinal Muscular Atrophy Type 3, and Spinal and Bulbar Muscular Atrophy.

 Experienced in Spinocerebellar Ataxia Type 3